-Ms. Kurzweil is the Publications Manager & Senior Editor at SACNAS where she shares the writing, stories, and accomplishments of SACNISTAS through print and digital communications such as the SACNAS News, social media, e-newsletters, the website, and annual reports.
+Ms. Kurzweil is the Director of Communications & Marketing where she leads the development and implementation of the organization’s communications and marketing strategies within the context of the SACNAS strategic plan.
 Ms. Kurzweil has served SACNAS since 2001 as senior editor, publications manager, interim grant writer, and event production manager.
 Most recently she played a key role on the SACNAS fundraising team helping raise over $50,000.
 She earned her BA from the University of Washington with a focus on creative writing and training in oral history.
 A passionate advocate for social justice and educational/career equity, she is honored to bring her communications skills into the realm of social change.
-Also an author, Ms. Kurzweil has written Fields that Dream: A Journey to the Roots of Our Food (Fulcrum Publishing) and articles for Science Careers, Science, Winds of Change, and Hispanic Outlook on Higher Education.
+Also an author, Ms. Kurzweil has written the book Fields that Dream: A Journey to the Roots of Our Food (Fulcrum Publishing) and articles for Science Careers, Science, Winds of Change, and Hispanic Outlook on Higher Education.